-1. The Delegated AID of a Qualified vLEI Issuer MUST set the Do Not Delegate configuration trait to True.
-(NOTE: This may change in future versions in order to accommodate horizontal scalability of the vLEI signing infrastructure.)
+- The Delegated AID of a Qualified vLEI Issuer MUST set the Do Not Delegate configuration to True.
+(Note: This may change in future version in order to accommodate horizontal scalability of the vLEI signing infrastructure). - 2.
+Delegation of the Delegated AID of a Qualified vLEI Issuer MUST be done only by a Qualified vLEI Issuer within the operations of the Qualfied vLEI Issuer.